Grants, Exceptions & Rebates

 Municipal District Grants

-Every fiscal year (April-March) each district receives funds to be given out to organizations, students, sports groups, community groups, etc. Requests for these funds may be made to the Councillor who represents the district where the funds will be used.
+Every fiscal year (April-March) each district receives funds to be given out to organizations, students, sports groups, community groups, etc. Requests for these funds may be made using the pdf District Grants Application Form (262 KB) to the Councillor who represents the district where the funds will be used.

 Grants to Fire Departments